gryphonshafer/exact/README.md

 Note that bundles are exactly the same as what's in [feature](https://metacpan.org/pod/feature), so for any feature not part of a version bundle in [feature](https://metacpan.org/pod/feature), you won't pick up that feature with a bundle unless you explicitly declare the feature.

+## `class` versus `cor`

+To avoid a conflict between the [exact::class](https://metacpan.org/pod/exact%3A%3Aclass) extension (see below) and the `class` feature available as of Perl 5.37, the `class` feature gets handled slightly differently from other features.
+If using Perl 5.37 or newer and nothing is specified, the default behavior is to enable the `class` feature.

+To explicitly enable the feature, though, you must use the `cor` flag.

+    use exact -nofeatures, -cor;

+To explicitly disable the feature, use the `nocor` flag.

 # EXTENSIONS